conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 :::

 1. In Conduktor Console, go to **Settings** > **Partner Zones** and click **+New zone**.
-1. Start with the details:
+1. Define the Partner Zone details:
    - Add a descriptive **name** for the zone.
    - The **Technical ID** will be auto-populated as you type in the name.
 This is used to identify this zone in CLI/API.
    - **Service account** will also be auto-generated based on the name but you can edit this as required.
 [Service accounts](/platform/navigation/console/service-accounts/) are used to define permissions to Kafka resources, called ACLs (Access Control Lists).
-   - (Optional) Enter the **URL** of your partner.
+   - (Optional) Enter a relevant **URL** for your partner.
-   - Enter a **Description** to explain your reasons/requirements for sharing data.
+   - (Optional) Enter a **Description** to explain your reasons/requirements for sharing data.
    - (Optional) Specify contact details of the beneficiary/recipient of this Partner Zone.
    - **Select Gateway** to choose the one you want to use and click **Continue**.
-1. Choose which data to share: **select the Kafka topics** to include in this zone.
-By default, any topics that are shared, will be shared with **Read** access for security.
-You can additionally allow access to **Write** (this will also include **read**).
-For added security, you can also rename the topic that are shared.
-Click the **pencil icon** next to the topic name to focus into the input field, then make the required changes.
-Click **Continue** when done.
-1. Finally, enable any required transformations or policies.
+1. Choose what and how to share:
+   - **Select the Kafka topics** to include in this Partner Zone, you can filter topics by custom labels you've defined or search for topic name.
+   - **Select Read/Write**.
+By default, any topics that are shared, will be shared with **Read**-only access, but you can additionally allow **Write** access.
+   - (Optional) **Rename topics** for how you want the consumer to read them by hovering over the name of any topic being shared, and selecting the **pencil icon**.
+   - **Continue** when done.
+1. (Optional) Protect your cluster by limiting clients with Traffic Control Policies.
+Limit their rate of producing, consuming or committing offsets.
 1. Review the details and if you're happy with the data you're about to share, click **Create**.

 It will *take a few moments* for the zone to be created.